Right to the city: Overview

-In his first inception of the concept, Lefebvre placed specific emphasis on the effects that capitalism had over "the city", whereby urban life was downgraded into a commodity, social interaction became increasingly uprooted and urban space and governance were turned into exclusive goods.
+In his first conception of the concept, Lefebvre placed specific emphasis on the effects that capitalism had over "the city", whereby urban life was downgraded into a commodity, social interaction became increasingly uprooted and urban space and governance were turned into exclusive goods.
 In opposition to this trend, Lefebvre raised a call to "rescue the citizen as main element and protagonist of the city that he himself had built" and to transform urban space into "a meeting point for building collective life".

-Due to the inequalities produced by the rapid increase of the world urban population in most regions of the world, the concept of the right to the city has been recalled on several occasions since the publication of Lefebvre’s book as a call to action by social movements and grassroots organizations.
+Due to the inequalities produced by the rapid increase of the world urban population in most regions of the world, the concept of the right to the city has been recalled on several occasions since the publication of Lefebvre's book as a call to action by social movements and grassroots organizations.
 In their appeal for "their right to the city", local mobilizations around the world usually refer to their struggle for social justice and dignified access to urban life to face growing urban inequalities (especially in large metropolitan areas).
 The right to the city has had a particular influence in Latin America and Europe, where social movements have particularly appealed to the concept in their actions and promoted local instruments for advancing its concrete understanding in terms of policy-making at the local and even national level.
-An example of how the notion of right to the city gained international recognition in the 2010s could be seen in the United Nations’ Habitat III process, and how the New Urban Agenda (2016) recognized the concept as the vision of "cities for all".
+An example of how the notion of right to the city gained international recognition in the 2010s could be seen in the United Nations' Habitat III process, and how the New Urban Agenda (2016) recognized the concept as the vision of "cities for all".

 Lefebvre summarizes the idea as a "demand...[for] a transformed and renewed access to urban life".
 David Harvey described it as follows:

 The right to the city is far more than the individual liberty to access urban resources: it is a right to change ourselves by changing the city.
 It is, moreover, a common rather than an individual right since this transformation inevitably depends upon the exercise of a collective power to reshape the processes of urbanization.
 The freedom to make and remake our cities and ourselves is, I want to argue, one of the most precious yet most neglected of our human rights.